 The Ashantilly Center, known as "Old Tabby," was the mainland home of Thomas Spalding, early Georgia planter, legislator, and McIntosh County landowner.
 The original home, circa 1820, burned in 1937, and the current house was an ongoing project of the Haynes family.
 Today, the Ashantilly Center is a non-profit educational and cultural historic site, organized and founded by William G. Haynes, Jr. Mr. Haynes was an artist, small letterpress printer (The Ashantilly Press), and environmentalist.
 His legacy, the Ashantilly Center, hosts cultural and historic events and workshops.
 Visit our website https://ashantillycenter.org or call 912.437.4473 to arrange a tour.

 St. Simons Island, GA is home to fabulous beaches, golfing, charter fishing, spas and salons, and a variety of shops and restaurants, fun events and entertainment for everyone.
-The unspoiled beauty of St. Simons and its distinctively charming beach lifestyle that is unhurried and under-developed are what make it so special.
-St. Simons is a short 25 minute drive from Darien.
+Saint Simons is a short 25 minute drive from Darien.

 There's an explorer in each of us.
 Discover miles of wide-open beaches, 25 miles of bike paths winding through marshes teeming with life, and live oaks draped in Spanish moss.
-You'll find out why the Jekyll Island experience is unlike that of any other.
-Jekyll is a 25 minute drive from Darien.
+Jekyll beach is Innkeeper's JoAnn and David's favorite place to go!
+The picture to the left is their favorite spot.
+Jekyll is a 30 minute drive from Darien.